Current Initiatives: Food

 Dining Hall Strategies | Skidmore Student Garden

-order to improve upon our current local, healthy, and sustainable food initiatives.
+order to improve our current local, healthy, and sustainable food initiatives.

 We are interested in developing more partnerships with local and regional farms, but we need more information about what farmers are looking for in order to identify what is possible for our campus.
-You will find links below, or printable/mailable versions in the menu bar on the right, of a list of questions modified from Cornell’s Farm To Cafeteria toolkit – could you provide us with your input?
+You will find links below, or printable/mailable versions in the menu bar on the right, of a list of questions modified from Cornell’s Farm to Cafeteria toolkit.
+Could you help?
 Responses should take no more than 5–10 minutes and will help us pinpoint opportunities to improve our local foods program and support more local growers.
-If you have furthers comments, questions, or information to share with us, please email email@example.com.
+If you have comments, questions, or information to share with us, please email email@example.com.
 Thank you and we look forward to hearing back from you!

 focuses on local and regional foods purchasing and networking.
 This is an extension

-of a project throughout the 2011–12 academic year where she worked with the Real Food
+of a project throughout the 2011–12 academic year, when she worked with the Real Food

-Challenge, a national organization, to calculate the percentage of Real Food on campus
+Challenge, a national organization, to calculate the percentage of "real food" on

-also was a part of a new internship program in Dining Services at Skidmore that allows
+was a part of a new internship program in Skidmore's Dining Services that allows students

 to complete research and other projects related to local food in the dining hall.

-'15 in these internships which resulted in local foods education and marketing for
+'15 in these internships, which resulted in local-foods education and marketing for

-for the dining hall, redesign of the Dining Services website for sustainability, an herb
+the dining hall, redesign of the Dining Services website for sustainability, an herb

-herb garden between the Murray-Aikins Dining Hall and Jonsson Tower, and research related
+garden between the Murray-Aikins Dining Hall and Jonsson Tower, and research related

 to how other campuses are approaching local foods purchasing.
-Will Dowling
+Will Dowling '12 also

-worked on an Environmental Studies Capstone project related to the feasibility
+worked on an Environmental Studies Capstone project related to the feasibility of

-of a community supported agriculture (CSA) program offered to students and others
+a community supported agriculture (CSA) program offered to students and others at

-at Skidmore and Alexandra (Z) Steinhauer conducted research alongside Will, and as
+Skidmore, and Alexandra Steinhauer conducted research alongside Dowling.

 - Skidmore Farmer's Market: Every Friday, Saratoga Apple comes to Skidmore to sell their products.
 This not only serves as a way to bring more local products to campus, it also is a great venue for community building.
-Look for the Saratoga Apple table outside of the Skidshop on Friday afternoons during the academic year!
+Look for the Saratoga Apple table outside of the Skidmore Shop on Friday afternoons during the academic year.